ranfysvalle02/m00d/README.md

 ## Tips for Success

 * **Be Honest:** Don't try to sugarcoat your feelings.
 For the process to be useful, you must be honest with yourself, even if your mood isn't "ideal."
 * **Practice Self-Compassion:** If you spot recurring negative thoughts, treat yourself with kindness, not judgment.
 You’re on a journey of learning and adapting.
 * **Integrate with Therapy:** If you're working with a mental health professional, share your mood logs with them.
 They can help you interpret the data and create personalized coping strategies.
-  * **Celebrate the Wins:** Pay attention to the positive moments, too\!
+* **Celebrate the Wins:** Pay attention to the positive moments, too!
 Noticing and celebrating the small bright spots can keep you motivated and remind you that you're making progress.
+* **Try to Improve a Low Mood:** When you notice a dip in your mood, try simple strategies like reducing stress, engaging in enjoyable activities, getting rest, moving your body, or reaching out to a loved one.

 -----